2014 Milton F. Lunch Ethics Contest

 What Is To Be Done?

-NSPE’s Board of Ethical Review is furnishing you with a real FACT situation regarding an engineer who is asked by his supervisor to sign off on a change order when the engineer believes the change order was the result of a contractor’s faulty workmanship.
-Given the FACTS, you are asked a QUESTION about the ethics of the engineers.
+NSPE’s Board of Ethical Review furnishes you with a real FACT situation regarding the ethics of a structural engineer offering and rendering professional engineering services through a Web-based marketing company.
+Given the FACTS, you are asked a QUESTION about the ethics of the engineer.
 Contestants are encouraged to read and discuss the FACTS of the case and answer to the QUESTION.
 Then contestants are to develop DISCUSSION AND CONCLUSIONS using the format of the NSPE Board of Ethical Review.
 Contestants are also to give REFERENCES citing only specific sections of the NSPE Code of Ethics for Engineers.
 Other materials should not be cited.
-(A copy of the NSPE Code and a sample BER case (demonstrating the format) are attached for reference.
-Contestants may also want to check the BER cases and www.niee.org for additional cases.

 NSPE Legal Department